12 November 2012

 OHS isn't a game… or is it?

-RMIT University is transforming how students learn about health and safety in the construction industry through a new OHS game, to be unveiled at the inaugural Games for Change Festival in Melbourne this week.
+RMIT is transforming how students learn about health and safety in the construction industry through a new OHS game, to be unveiled at the inaugural Games for Change Festival in Melbourne this week.

 Trouble Tower is an innovative research project that enables construction students to experiment with workplace hazards without experiencing the physical repercussions, in an informative and entertaining game environment.